moltenimmersiveart/sp108e-LED-Chataigne-Module/README.md

 ## How to use

-Use the LED Shop app to configure the device and assign its IP.
-Set this IP to be the Remote Host in Chataigne.
+Use the LED Shop app to configure the sp108e for your network.
+Set its assigned IP as the Remote Host in Chataigne.